 established a residence or maintains an office for the

 practice of law as House Counsel for the employer within the State of

 active status in a

 (k) Inactive status.
 House Counsel who is not currently practicing may transfer to inactive status under Rule 14-203(a)(4).
 Doing so will prevent the lapse of the license as long as the inactive status is maintained.

 (k)(1) Inactive House Counsel may return to active status upon demonstration of compliance with requirements (k)(1) through (k)(4) and payment of the necessary fees in accordance with Rule 14-203(b).

 (l) Notice of change of employment.
 House Counsel shall notify, in writing, the Licensing Office of the termination of the employment pursuant to which the House Counsel license was issued.

-(m)(5) complies with the provisions of Rule 14-716 concerning licensing and enrollment fees.
+(m)(3) has complied with the provisions of Rule 14-716 concerning licensing and enrollment fees.